Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 So if you take another 5 years to grow the nest egg for retirement, that’s in total 23 years in medicine and neurosurgery before you find your freedom.

-Now, what about trading?
+Now, what about trading for living?

 Well, most traders think they can take a weekend course and find their freedom after the course or seminar.
 Does it make sense?